umich-its-ai/langchain-doc-canvas/README.md

 print("")
 ```

 If errors are present, `loader.errors` will contain one list element per error.
-It will consist of an error message (key named `message`) and if the error pertains to a specific item within canvas, it will list the `entity_type` and the `id` of the resource where the exception occurred.
+It will consist of an error message (key named `message`) and if the error pertains to a specific item within canvas, it will list the `entity_type` and the `entity_id` of the resource where the exception occurred.